uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The attempt to assimilate students by denying them access to, and respect for, their Aboriginal language and culture often meant that the students became estranged from their families and communities.
 Agnes Mills, a former student at All Saints residential school in Saskatchewan, told the Commission her story.

-And one of the things that residential school did for me, I really regret, is that it made me ashamed of who I was… And I wanted to be white so bad, and the worst thing I ever did was I was ashamed of my mother, that honourable woman, because she couldn’t speak English.
+> And one of the things that residential school did for me, I really regret, is that it made me ashamed of who I was… And I wanted to be white so bad, and the worst thing I ever did was I was ashamed of my mother, that honourable woman, because she couldn’t speak English.
 She never went to school, and they told us that, we used to go home to her on Saturdays, and they told us that we couldn’t talk Gwich’in to her and, and she couldn’t, like couldn’t communicate.
 And my sister was the one that had the nerve to tell her, “We can’t talk Loucheux to you, they told us not to.”[^83]

 Mary Courchene, formerly a student at the residential schools at Fort Alexander in Manitoba and Lebret in Saskatchewan, had a similar interaction with her family.

-And I looked at my dad, I looked at my mom, I looked at my dad again.
+> And I looked at my dad, I looked at my mom, I looked at my dad again.
 You know what?
 I hated them.
 I just absolutely hated my own parents.
 Not because I thought they abandoned me; I hated their brown faces.
 I hated them because they were Indians…
 So I, I looked at my dad and I challenged him and I said, “From now on we speak only English in this house,” I said to my dad.
-And you know when we, when, in a traditional home where I was raised, the first thing that we all were always taught was to respect your Elders and never to, you know, to challenge them.
+And you know when we, when, in a traditional home where I was raised, the first thing that we all were always taught<!--x-->
+was to respect your Elders and never to, you know, to challenge them.
 And here I was, eleven years old, and I challenged … my dad looked at me and I, and I thought he was going to cry.